 Standford breaks in, gets injected, kills Suzuki, and takes Tara up the volcano.
 As they reach the lip, the injection goes into effect, the two split, and the monster approaches Tara.
 Standford wakes up, attacks the monster, and is getting beaten when Tara tries to help.
 The monster grabs her and, as the cops show up, the two go over the lip of the volcano leaving Standford in his faithful wife’s arms.
 Paramedics take Standford away to heal and potentially stand trial for his crimes while the editor gives some crap monologue about the good and evil in all of us, ostensibly the moral of the movie.
 THE END.

 The movie’s remarkable for being at once so short and so excruciatingly boring.
 It feels like it just keeps going.
 One problem is that it’s so expository.
 Like I said, we’re told he’s not the same person, but we never see who he was before.
 Likewise, we’re told about the murders, but we don’t see him commit the murders—this is a monster movie where you don’t see the monster attack people!
 On top of that is the lack of motivation for anything.
 Starting with the experiment, there’s no explanation of what Suzuki’s trying to do.
 It’s about how cosmic rays can make an animal give birth to a new species, but how that relates to what he’s attempting escapes me.
-All of it feels like the line from Mystery Science Theater 3000: The Movie and that the movie’s set “when science didn't have to have any specific purpose.”
+All of it feels like the line from Mystery Science Theater 3000: The Movie: this film is set “when science didn't have to have any specific purpose.”

 So we never establish the baseline from which things change and we don’t know what the characters hope to accomplish with this change, we only see someone kind of be a dick to his friends and then turn into a monster.
 The movie drops the ball on giving us characters and, since it’s so short, it’s a big mistake because they could have included those elements.